 - Features: free WiFi, free buffet breakfast, free airport transfter (Ataturk airport only, 3-night minimum stay), 10% cash payment discount, tour services available, computer workstation available, rooftop restaurant

-Hotel Nena is located in the heart of Old City Istanbul, in the Sultanahmet area, approximately 12 miles (19 km) from Ataturk International Airport.
+Hotel Nena is in the heart of Old City Istanbul, in the Sultanahmet area.
+It is approximately 12 miles (19 km) from Ataturk International Airport.
 The trip takes 35-60 minutes, depending on traffic; the hotel offers a transfer service for 30 euros per vehicle (NOT per person) if you aren’t staying long enough to earn a free transfer.
-It is approximately halfway between the Çemberlitaş and Sultanahmet stations on the tram line, which will cost you TL 8 (roughly $2.75 at current exchange rates) each way from the airport.
+It is approximately halfway between the Çemberlitaş and Sultanahmet stations on the tram line.
+That runs you TL 8 (roughly $2.75 at current exchange rates) each way from the airport.
 We used the Metro/tram system on our last trip to get from the hotel back to the airport; it involves a transfer from the tram to the Metro at Zeytinbumu station, and takes approximately 45 minutes, if I recall correctly.

 Date of Stay: June 26, 2015